 Mission and Authority

-The Department of Public Safety and Security is committed to creating an environment in which learning, living, research, and teaching may flourish.
+The Department of Public Safety is committed to creating an environment in which learning, living, research, and teaching may flourish.
 As a law enforcement agency, we are dedicated to upholding the Constitution of the United States and the laws of the State of Louisiana while providing superior customer service.
 All Departmental personnel strive to maintain excellence and integrity in respecting the rights and dignity of all persons with whom they make contact.
 The involvement of our community is important to the success of our efforts; only by accepting responsibility of our own security and that of others, can we have a truly safe and secure campus.